-Neighborhood capacity to collectively address changing needs and external stresses depends on the organization of community groups, neighborhood associations and local leaders.
-Neighborhoods with active associations that are familiar with city processes and decision making are in a stronger position to solve problems.
-By providing clear channels of communication with neighborhoods, the city safeguards against unnecessary turmoil and gains local insight for planning and creative solution-making.
+Neighborhood capacity to collectively address changing needs and external stresses depends on the organization of community groups, neighborhood associations, and the skills of local leaders.
+Neighborhoods with active associations that are familiar with the city process and decision making are in a stronger position to solve problems.
+By providing clear channels of two-way communication with neighborhoods, the city safeguards against unnecessary disruptions and turmoil, and gains local insight for planning and creative solution-making.